Exhibitor Rules & Regulations

 Exhibitor Displays and Product Demonstrations

-The Exhibitor is solely liable for the operation of all displays and its supplied materials and agrees to indemnify and hold WEF, its officers, directors, volunteers, employees, guests, invitees, and agents harmless from any and all claims of liability arising out of Exhibitor's exhibit, demonstrations and the like.
+The Exhibitor is solely liable for the operation of all displays and its supplied materials and agrees to indemnify and hold the Water Environment Federation, its officers, directors, volunteers, employees, guests, invitees, and agents harmless from any and all claims of liability arising out of Exhibitor's exhibit, demonstrations and the like.
 Exhibitor warrants that it has all necessary rights and licenses to all content displayed at their exhibit.
 In the event of a claim of infringement based on intellectual property presented by Exhibitor, Exhibitor agrees to assume full liability for such a claim.

 Return to Top | Return to Exhibiting Information Home